nnishantparashar/react-to-do/README.md

 # This app uses some Dummy data for demontration purpose.
 # Users can add new todo, filter task and can change the status of task
+# User can update as well as delete task.
 # Default status of every task is 'Not Completed'.

 # Dummy Data